 1. What do you need it for?

 Different bikes are suited to different kinds of use.
 For eg., if you live in the city, what you need is a bike that’s suitable for roads.
+You may even wish to look into getting an electric bike to give you a little bit of extra power on the road (and, once you have figured out how to Calculate range of ebike battery, you’ll know whether a particular model you are looking at will be able to get you to and from the office each day).
 But if you’re looking for something more adventurous to bike on trails with, a mountain bike is what you need.
 The main different kinds of bikes are –

 Mountain bikes: Perfect for rough, off-road use.
 But they can be used on pavements too.